10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 b) MOUNT: This is the second stage.
 At this mode, the instance is started and the database is mounted.
 However, the database is not open so you cannot still access data.
 However you can perform several maintenance tasks at this stage.

 c) OPEN: This is the final stage.
 The database is open and all the data is accessible.
 The default open mode is “read/write” which means you can read data or write to it.
-However, it is also possible to open it in “read only”mode where you can only read data but cannot change it.
+However, it is also possible to open it in “read-only” mode where you can only read data but cannot change it.

 3: How does Oracle execute scheduler jobs and which background processes take part in this?